gianlucagiacometti/bootstrap-select/README.md

 ## Futher implementations

-1. Make the select searchable
-2. Checkbox to select or de-select all options in a multiple select
+1. Checkbox to select or de-select all options in a multiple select